pgoodbread/kindle-note-parser/README.md

 kparse <InputFile> <OutputDirectory>
 ```

+## Status

+Currently, this __parser can only output markdown__ and has some known issues.

+For more information, check out the [GitHub Repository](https://github.com/pgoodbread/kindle-note-parser)

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)